 All of these voices can easily be saved in its voice memory, so whether you are gigging at a bar, a concert hall or any other stage for that matter, you just need to hit your favorite voice button and you're ready to go and play some tunes!

 |The simple interface is surprisingly intuitive and gives you instant access to all controlsThe all-natural wood keys and ivory key tops feel nice and stable to the touchThe grand piano voice recreates the tone and power of Yamaha's flagship CFX concert grand pianoIt accurately recreates the sound of vintage effectsPerfect for gigs and other live performances thanks to its portabilityOverall we think this is the best Yamaha digital piano because it is exactly as advertised and what you will expect for its premium price||No internal speakers so you have to plug in good speakers to listen to your musicMostly geared towards professionals so not really the best for beginners*The manual could do with a complete rewrite and make it more in-depth considering the piano's advanced features|

 TOP 2: Yamaha YDP-163 Arius Series Console Digital Piano

-Similar to the more expensive Yamaha CP4 stage piano, the YDP-163 also features synthetic ivory key tops to provide a tactile surface thereby giving your fingertips more grip while playing and prevents slipping or sliding off the keys.
+Similar to the more expensive Yamaha CP4 stage piano, the YDP-163 also features synthetic ivory key tops.
+It provides a tactile surface thereby giving your fingertips more grip while playing, and prevents slipping or sliding off the keys.